jonoco/Kyra/DOCS.md

 - door events are only evaluated if openDoor is true, while openDoor is true when the last click was on a door

 #### 2. Scenes
-##### Scenes are the animated sequences occuring upon certain events, e.g. entering certain rooms for the first time, clicking on certain sprites
+##### Scenes are the animated sequences occuring upon certain events, e.g. entering certain rooms for the first time, clicking on certain sprites.
 - scenes implemented are the ascent and descent to the treehouse, and meeting Brynn at the temple

 #### 3. Events
-##### Events refer to the behaviors that occur when clicking on (or dragging items onto) certain objects, e.g., clicking the branch next to brandon home, dragging a rose onto Brynn
+##### Events refer to the behaviors that occur when clicking on (or dragging items onto) certain objects, e.g., clicking the branch next to brandon home, dragging a rose onto Brynn.
 - events are handled by the event chain system: evalEvent(), eventTriggers, questQueue
 - interesting events (animations finishing, room changes, quest status change) call evalEvent to report the event
 	-	evalEvent checks if this event is linked to a quest by check eventTriggers

 #### 4. Magic
-##### Magic are special player events which may trigger scenes in certain rooms
+##### Magic are special player events which may trigger scenes in certain rooms.
 - **magic is not planned to be implemented**

 #### 5. Grid